Florida’s Marijuana Dispensing Organizations

 Applications for Florida’s Cannabis Dispensing Organizations

-In order to be approved as a marijuana dispensing organization in Florida, an applicant must possess a certificate of registration issued by the Department of Agriculture and Consumer Services for the cultivation of more than 400,000 plants, be operated by a nurseryman, and have been operating as a registered nursery in the state of Florida for at least 30 continuous years.
+To be approved as a marijuana dispensing organization in Florida, an applicant must possess a certificate of registration issued by the Department of Agriculture and Consumer Services for the cultivation of more than 400,000 plants, be operated by a nurseryman, and have been operating as a registered nursery in the state of Florida for at least 30 continuous years.

 - The technical and technological ability to cultivate and produce low-THC cannabis.